bgamari/ghc-wiki-import/commentary/compiler/loopification.md

 Here's an idea for handling multiple entry points into a mutually recursive loop without copying the body of one of the functions.
-There is a slight penalty when initially entering the loop due to the case, but it may pay off if since the looping would be more efficient:
+There is a slight penalty when initially entering the loop due to the case, but it may pay off since the looping would be more efficient:

 ```wiki